Small-span Hermitian matrices over quadratic integer rings: Abstract

 \section{Abstract}

-A totally real polynomial in $\Z[x]$ with zeros $\alpha_1 \leqslant \alpha_2 \leqslant \dots \leqslant \alpha_n$ has span $\alpha_n - \alpha_1$.
-Building on the classification of all characteristic polynomials of integer symmetric matrices having span less than $4$, we obtain a classification of polynomials having span less than $4$ that are the characteristic polynomial of a Hermitian matrix over some quadratic integer ring.
-We obtain as characteristic polynomials some (but not all) low-degree small-span polynomials that are not the characteristic (or minimal) polynomial of any integer symmetric matrix.
+A totally-real polynomial in $\Z[x]$ with zeros $\alpha_1 \leqslant \alpha_2 \leqslant \dots \leqslant \alpha_d$ has span $\alpha_d - \alpha_1$.
+Building on the classification of all characteristic polynomials of integer symmetric matrices having small span (span less than $4$), we obtain a classification of small-span polynomials that are the characteristic polynomial of a Hermitian matrix over some quadratic integer ring.
+Taking quadratic integer rings as our base, we obtain as characteristic polynomials some low-degree small-span polynomials that are not the characteristic (or minimal) polynomial of any integer symmetric matrix.